 Tit For That: Fight Fire With Fire

-As also recommended by Allan Pease (Definitive Book of Body Language), when your beloved Power Mover finally shows up, let him greet you first and be slightly colder than usual in your greetings.
+When your beloved Power Mover finally shows up, let him greet you first and be slightly colder than usual in your greetings.

 If you are behind a laptop screen or if you were reading an ebook, don’t raise your head until they say something.
 Let them speak first, and then slowly raise your head and slowly pack.